100-m/nx.digital/doc/security.md

 # F.A.Q.

-## Employees leaving the company

-### how do you handle employees leaving the company?
+## How do you handle employees leaving the company?

-Each developer has an email that allows him to access to GitHub, Auth0, Firebase, AWS, and Zeit.
+Each developer has a **@neoxam.com** email and corresponding accesses to GitHub, Auth0, Firebase, AWS, and Zeit.
 If a developer quits the job, all that has to be done is:

 - remove his email from LDAP
 - remove his access to GitHub
 - remove his access to AWS
-- remove his access to firebase (for all databases)
+- remove his access to Firebase
-- change firebase API key (for all projects)
+- regenerate all Firebase API keys
-- remove his access to Auth0 (all clients)
+- remove his access to Auth0
 - remove his access to Zeit

-## Loss of a device

-### how do you handle the loss of a device?
+## How do you handle the loss of a device?

 - Erase remotely his device
-- Remove his SSH Keys from Github account and Server
+- Remove SSH Keys from Github account (Server access are automatically synced)
-- Reset all his passwords.
+- Reset all accesses to third parties.

-## Password policy

-### how do you impose password policy?

-- All passwords must be saved in an encrypted password manager
-- Use a Different Password on every site/service
-- Not be identical to the previous **X** passwords.
-- Not be transmitted in the clear or plaintext outside the secure location
-- Always enable the two-factor authentication **\*confirm with IT\*\***